1D10T1C-STUD10S/scripta-mirabilia/_drafts/2024-5-9-alternate-universes.md

 #### Getting sucked into a Black Hole

-In the event you ever cross the event horizon, you will start moving tow
+In the event you ever cross the event horizon, you will start moving toward the singularity, the centre point of the black hole, photons will also struggle to exit the black hole, meaning outside observers will see you frozen in place, while the image of you slowly redshifts.
+Until the point your image is so redshifted its gone out of the visible spectrum.

+You, however, will not notice a thing.

 ---